The Rev. Lawrence (Larry) Garcia

 Initially, while my church was supportive, they did not appreciate my sermons becoming historical, theological and theoretical.
 I am only now returning to storytelling, but I still sneak in history, theology and theories.

-Tell us about the relationships and friendships you made at PTS.
+Tell us about the relationships and friendships you made at Phillips.

 I now have an instant resource of support, insight and advice virtually all across the country.
 I feel I can call on many in times of joy or trouble.

-If you had one sentence to convince someone to choose PTS, what would you say?
+If you had one sentence to convince someone to choose Phillips, what would you say?